-As we begin 2019, we believe the Fund is well positioned as 48 percent of the portfolio is invested in floating rate notes (FRNs) that offer a yield pick-up over Treasuries.
-We expect Treasury yields to be range-bound and the Fed to hold the benchmark rate unchanged in 2019 as global economic growth slows and inflation remains tepid.
+As we begin 2020, we believe the Fund is well positioned as 28 percent of the portfolio is invested in Floating Rate Notes that offer a yield pick-up over Treasuries.
+We expect Treasury yields to gradually rise in 2020 as more economic data suggest the US economy is slowly building positive momentum, the Fed keeps the benchmark rate on hold, and favourable terms of the US-China Phase One trade deal.
 For this reason, we hold Treasuries maturing in one-to-three years for liquidity and FRNs for their relative yield pick-up over Treasuries.
 We may opportunistically invest in Treasuries maturing in four-to-five years in response to economic data.